felixge/cakephp-authsome/README.md

 					);
 					break;
 				default:
-					return false;
+					return null;
 			}

 			return $this->find('first', compact('conditions'));
 		}
 	}

 Almost done!
-Check if you did everything right so far by verifying that you can access the guest account information anywhere in your app:
+Check if you did everything right so far by putting this in one of your controllers:

 	$guest = Authsome::get();
 	debug($guest);

-If this returns your guest account as configured in your `authsomeLogin` login function, you can go ahead and implement a simple login function:
+If this returns `Array([it] => works)`, you can go ahead and implement a simple login function:

 	class UsersController extends AppController{
 		public function login() {